About

 Her work has been performed in diverse and high-profile venues such as The Old Vic TunnelsThe Barbican, Sydney Opera House, The Royal Albert HallGreat Ormond Street Hospital, The Wellcome Trust, MOMI New York, The Royal Opera House, Sage Gateshead and Durham Cathedral.
 It has had extensive airplay on Radio 3 and Classic FM, as well as on radio stations and in concert halls around the world.
 In August 2022, her music rounded out Prom 21, the first ever Prom dedicated to games music.

-Jessica is regarded as one of the game composers of her generation and was co-founder of renowned studio The Chinese Room.
+Jessica is regarded as one of the finest game composers of her generation and was co-founder of renowned studio The Chinese Room.
 Her BAFTA winning music for cult PS4 title Everybody’s Gone to the Rapture was named soundtrack of the year by MOJO magazine and sat in the Top 10 of both the Official and ClassicFM charts for several weeks.

 The stunning game, Everybody’s Gone to the Rapture